onap/policy-parent/docs/apex/APEX-Install-Guide.rst

          Documentation <https://tomcat.apache.org/tomcat-9.0-doc/index.html>`__
          or the `Manager App
          HOW-TO <https://tomcat.apache.org/tomcat-9.0-doc/manager-howto.html>`__.
-         Once you installed an APEX WAR application (and wait for sufficient time for Tomcat to finalize the installation), open the ``Manager App`` in Tomcat.
+         Once you have installed an APEX WAR application (and wait for sufficient time for Tomcat to finalize the installation), open the ``Manager App`` in Tomcat.
 You should see the APEX WAR application being installed and running.